srinju/RPC/README.md

 ![alt text](image.png)

+in an rpc this reques looks mostly like this tthey dont expect you to mmention any route like getTodos , getBalanmce the url remaions the same  , just the method inside the request changes which does the job done

 this is the kind of body and kind of body we get will doing rpc notice that we are not putting any route there the url remains the same>